Directed by: John Boorman || Produced by: John Boorman

-One of the most influential, controversial, and groundbreaking films of the American New Wave of the 1970s was John Boorman’s Deliverance.
+One of the most influential, controversial, and groundbreaking films of the American New Wave was John Boorman’s Deliverance.
 On the one hand, its portrayal of rural, working-class communities in the Appalachian Mountains (often referred to as “mountain men” affectionately and “hillbillies” derisively) remains infamous to this day, and imprinted negative stereotypes of rural white American communities (particularly those in the American South) upon Hollywood.
-On the other hand, Deliverance is a masterclass in outdoor location photography and features career-highlight performances from its principle cast, including Jon Voight, Burt Reynolds, Ned Beatty, and Ronny Cox; its minimalist but notable banjo-dominated soundtrack has also acquired a legendary status of its own.
+On the other hand, Deliverance is a masterclass in outdoor location photography and features career-highlight performances from its principle cast, including Jon Voight, Burt Reynolds, Ned Beatty, and Ronny Cox; its minimalist but notable banjo-dominated soundtrack has also acquired a legendary status.

 For those of you unfamiliar with the film, the American South, Appalachia, or rural America in general, Deliverance is most infamous for its portrayal of a male-on-male rape between local mountain villagers and Beatty and Voight; the latter two, along with Reynolds and Cox, portray a group of suburban (perhaps Atlanta) outdoor tourists; this, along with the infamous and ad libbed “squeal like a piggy!” line, have defined the film in pop culture, but the film is much more than this notable yet horrifying sequence.

 One notable sequence exemplifying the film’s urban-rural cultural exchange occurs in the film’s opening act, where Reynolds has cajoled two mountain men to drive the group’s vehicles to a dropoff point downriver, but cuts them off on their way to the river against Voight’s protest.
 When Reynolds drives to a dead end and then backs up in front of the locals, they have one of the story’s more memorable exchanges:

 - Local #1: Where you goin’, city boy?